kukicado/gatsby-mongodb-article/article/article.md

 The changes we made above will not only generate a different page for each book, but will now generate a unique page for every markdown file.
 Instead of using a randomly generate id for the content page, we'll use the user-defined slug in the frontmatter.

-Let's rebuild our gatsby server and navigate to `localhost:8000/blog/welcome` to see our changes in action.
+Let's restart our Gatsby server and navigate to `localhost:8000/blog/welcome` to see our changes in action.

 ![Books Plus Blog Post](./images/books-plus-single-post.png)